uzairudev/Project-Mitsuba-Nerfstudio/README.md

 plt.show()
 ```
 While computing PSNR between two predicted or reconstructed images is technically feasible, it is not a common practice in the field of 3D reconstruction or image processing.
-The primary reason for this is that PSNR and SSIM is traditionally used to measure the fidelity of a reconstructed image with respect to a ground truth reference.
-When both images are reconstructions or predictions, there is no absolute reference to determine the true quality of either image, making PSNR less meaningful in this context.
+Computing the metrics against the groundtruth is the traditional practice.
+However, to ascertain the efficiency of the

 ## Acknowledgements